biobakery/synmetap/README.txt

 3.1 Bugs abundance gold standard file

-This is the input file.
+This is the input abundance file.

 3.2 Genes abundance file

 This is done by reading the annotation files in IMG dataset for each input bug.
-We count the frequency of all different KO's in each bug recorded in the annotation file and normalize this count by the relative abundance.
-The resulting relative abundance of each KO in the community is the sum of all the individual bug's normalized KO frequency.
-This relative abundance can be normalized by arbitrary positive real number.
+We count the frequency of all different KO's in each bug recorded in the annotation files and normalize this count by the bug's relative abundance.
+The resulting relative abundance of each KO with regard to the whole community is the sum of all the individual bug's normalized KO frequency.
+This relative abundance can be multiplied by arbitrary positive real number.